nvda-es/devguides_translation/original_docs/nvdaPy3.md

 1. Members of the public should be invited to test a series of try builds meant to test transition work, test add-ons, documentation purposes, community outreach and other steps.
 2. Add-ons community and other stakeholders must be given guidance regarding Python 3 transition.
+3. Add-on developers are asked to start porting their add-ons to Python 3.

 Estimated completion for both stages: four to six months after pre-transition steps are completed.